sudowing/service-engine-template/README.md

 # <a id="quick_start"></a> Quick Start

 ## <a id="quick_start-minimal_setup"></a> Minimul Setup

+Once database configurations are set in a `.env` file, you can run the application via a Docker container.
+The resources provisioned for `REST`, `GraphQL` & `gRPC` are fully derived from the database.

 ```sh
 # create docker network (if db on docker network)
 docker network create mynetwork